Bharuch: Geography and climate

 Bharuch has a tropical savanna climate (under Köppen's Climate classification), moderated strongly by the Arabian Sea.
 The summer begins in early March and lasts until June.
-April and May are the hottest months, the average maximum temperature being 40 C. Monsoon begins in late June and the Village receives about 800 mm of rain by the end of September, with the average maximum being 32 C during those months.
-October and November see the retreat of the monsoon and a return of high temperatures until late November.
+April and May are the hottest months, with average maximum temperature being 40 C. Monsoon begins in late June and the district receives about 800 mm of rain by the end of September, with the average maximum being 32 C during those months.
+October and November see the retreat of the monsoon and a brief return of high temperatures until late November.
 Winter starts in December and ends in late February, with average temperatures of around 23 C.

-Very often heavy monsoon rain brings floods in the Narmada basin area.
-The Village had witnessed major floods in the past, but now the floods have been controlled after the damming of the Narmada.
+Heavy monsoon rain often brings flooding to the Narmada basin area.
+Bharuch has experienced major floods, most recently in 2023, though flooding has been largely controlled since the damming of the Narmada.